getsentry/sentry-ruby/sentry-raven/README.md

 ### 🚧 Migrating To The New SDK 🚧

-We're beta-testing our new Ruby SDK, [sentry-ruby](https://github.com/getsentry/sentry-ruby/tree/master/sentry-ruby).
+We've released our new Ruby SDK, [sentry-ruby](https://github.com/getsentry/sentry-ruby/tree/master/sentry-ruby).
 Here are the benefits of migrating to it:

-#### Unified Interfaces With Other SDKs

-The design of `sentry-raven` is outdated compare with other Sentry SDKs.
-If you also use other sentry SDKs, like `sentry-javascript` for your frontend application, you'll notice that their interfaces are quite different from `sentry-raven`'s.
-So one of the purposes of the new `sentry-ruby` SDK is to provide a consistent user experience across all different platforms.
+- **Unified Interfaces With Other SDKs:** The design of `sentry-raven` is outdated compared with our modern Sentry SDKs.
+If you also use other Sentry SDKs, such as Sentry's JavaScript SDK for your frontend application, you'll notice that their interfaces are quite different from the one provided for `sentry-raven`.
+The new `sentry-ruby` SDK provides a more consistent user experience across all different platforms.

-#### Future Support
+- **Performance Monitoring:** The Sentry Ruby SDK includes [performance monitoring](https://docs.sentry.io/product/performance/), which you can enable if you haven't already as ([discussed here](https://docs.sentry.io/platforms/ruby/performance/)).

-The `sentry-raven` SDK has entered maintenance mode, which means it won't receive any new feature supports (like the upcoming [performance monitoring](https://docs.sentry.io/product/performance/) feature) or aggressive bug fixes.
+- **Future Support:** `sentry-raven` has entered maintenance mode, which means it won't receive any new feature supports or aggressive bug fixes.

-#### Better Extensibility

-Unlike `sentry-raven`, `sentry-ruby` is built with extensibility in mind and will allow the community to build extensions for different integrations/features.
+- **Better Extensibility:** Unlike `sentry-raven`, `sentry-ruby` is built with extensibility in mind and will allow the community to build extensions for different integrations/features.

 If you're interested in the migration, please also read our [migration guide](https://github.com/getsentry/sentry-ruby/blob/master/MIGRATION.md) for more information.